 There were never any consequences.
 I could pay off any credit card bill with a click of a button.
 I knew that I wanted to keep my trust fund intact, but for what?
 I didn’t want to buy a home yet.
-I could start a business, but doing what?
-The only thing I really wanted to do was enjoy my life while I was still young and cute.
+I could start a business, but the only thing I really wanted to do was enjoy my life while I was still young and cute.

-But I was also besieged by self-doubt.
+I was also besieged by self-doubt.
 Would I be a better person if I had to struggle?
 Would I actually go out and get freelance assignments (instead of partying on the weekends) if I needed them to pay the bills?
 Should I just donate it all to charity?

 Hitting (Spiritual) Bottom

 Still, I knew this couldn’t be the point of life.
 I started to study Buddhism, with its emphasis on non-attachment to worldly things.
 I read books that told me that strong relationship bonds, not money, were the best predictor of happiness.
 And I discovered that there is a peculiar emptiness that comes with leaving a boutique with $1,500 worth of clothes and nowhere to wear them.